 The process of data provision to students and researchers is as follows:

-- Application for data to GiGL staff via email, or via the form on this page.
+- Application for data to GiGL staff via email, or via the student form.
 If the application is made over the phone, we will ask for a follow-up email.

 - GiGL staff will acknowledge the request and ask for further information if needed.

 - You must sign and return a student data use licence to GiGL.
-Please note, a signature is required.
-This can be scanned and emailed.
+Please note, a hand written signature is required.
+This can be scanned, inserted into the document and emailed.

 - We will aim to send the requested data within 10 working days of receiving a signed student data use licence.